bdemaree06/OpCon-Twilio-PhoneCalls/TwilioConfiguration.md

 ## Twilio Configuration Values <a name="TwilioConfiguration"></a>

-After creating a Twilio account, you can log into your Twilio console.
+After creating a Twilio account, log into your Twilio console.
+There are three Twilio settings needed for OpCon to initiate a call via Twillio.

+* Account SID
+* Authentication Token
+* Autherized Phone Number

+![Twilio Account](/img/TwilioAccount.png)

 The Account SID and Authorization token are shown on the home page.

-![Twilio Account](/img/TwilioAccount.png)

-Record the Account SID and Auth Token.
-They will both be used by the OpCon Job initiating the call.

-Next, click on the number sign (#) to see the Authorized phone number(s):
+Click on the number sign (#) to see the Authorized phone number(s):

 ![Twilio Menu](/img/TwilioAccount2.png)
 ![TwilioPhone](/img/TwilioNumber.png)

-Record this telephone number.
-It is the authorized telephone number for this account and is needed for the SMATwilioConnector configuration.

 ## Twilio Powershell Script <a name="TwilioScript"></a>
+The examples in this document assume that the script below is placed in OpCon's embedded scripts feature using the powershell script type.

 ```
 <#